GA-repos/HTML-and-CSS/readme.md

 ### Websites without CSS

-So far the website we've created together has no CSS and is a little plain.

-Let's look at some websites and take away their CSS and see how dull and plain they become.
-Note that the content will still be the same, just the *styling* will be different.

-- Now lets checkout [CSS Zen Garden](http://www.csszengarden.com) to see some examples of the great power and diversity that CSS can have on a website.
+So far the website we've created together has only the default styles that the browser applies.
+Let's checkout [CSS Zen Garden](http://www.csszengarden.com) to see some examples of the great power and diversity that CSS can have on a website.

 > Optional: You can use the chrome extension called [web developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm?hl=en-US) to disable css on any site.
 If you want to.

-### CSS File: We do (5 minutes / 1:55)
+### CSS File: We do

 To get started writing styles we will create a new file.